 Step 6.
 Enable VDAs for smart card use.

-- Ensure the VDA has the required applications and updates.
+- Ensure that the VDA has the required applications and updates.

 - Install the middleware.